memtt/malt/README.md

 	cmake -DLIBUNWIND_PREFIX=PREFIX ..

+You now can use it with matt by using :

+	matt -s libunwind {PROGRAM}

 The alternative rely on function instrumentation by adding prove on start/end for each function.
 It can be done by using -finstrument-function on your compiler juste as described in "How to use" section or by using binary instrumentation tools juste as explained at the end of this document.